VCityTeam/UD-SV/Doc/Devel/Needs/Roles.md

 Definition: any person contributing information to the platform e.g. a City knowledgeable person, or General Audience Member (when crowd sourcing)

 ## List of possible roles
- ### Deployment responsible person : in charge of installing an service integrated server
+ ### Deployment responsible person
+ Definition: in charge of installing an service integrated server